 This is the main reason that we need Time Zones.
 So that each one of us goes to work at 0800 Military Time (8:00 AM) and not to bed or to lunch at that same time.
 It would be really confusing to have the same time on the clock everywhere around the world.

-I hope it make more sense why we have Time Zones now.
+I hope it makes more sense why we have different Time Zones now.

 Military Time Zones Chart: Useful Printable Table

-Army Time Zones are important for accurate and clear determination in military operations.
-This way militaries can avoid any confusion.
+These Time Zone Codes are important for accurate and clear determination in military operations.
+With military names for time zones, militaries can avoid any confusion.

 |Zone||Time Offset||Major City|